SYBIL

 Markets solve this through incentive compatibility.
 You reveal your preferences by paying for them.
 You cannot claim to value something highly while refusing to pay for it.
 The price mechanism forces honest revelation.

 First: behavioral revelation.
 You may lie about your preferences, but your behavior reveals them.
-The Sibyl does not need to ask what you want — it observes what you do.
+The Sibyl does not need to ask what you want; it observes what you do.
 Click patterns, purchase history, time allocation, attention flow.
 Revealed preference at scale, inferred from action rather than stated.
+Netflix does not ask you what kind of movies you like.
+It watches what you watch, how long you watch it, when you pause, when you abandon.
+The resulting preference model is more accurate than anything you could self-report, because you do not fully know your own preferences.
+The system knows your behavior better than you know your motivations.

 Second: reduced stakes.
-Much of Soviet gaming was about resource allocation — factories exaggerating needs to secure larger quotas.
+Much of Soviet gaming was about resource allocation: factories exaggerating needs to secure larger quotas.
+The famous Soviet nail factory that produced either millions of tiny nails or one enormous nail (depending on whether the quota was measured by quantity or weight) was not an irrational actor.
+It was a rational actor in an incentive environment that rewarded gaming.
 In a system of material abundance (which cheap energy and robotics enable), the stakes of misallocation drop.
 If production is cheap, overproduction is less costly.
 If adjustment is fast, mistakes are quickly corrected.
+The incentive to game declines when the reward for gaming shrinks.

 Third: reputation systems.
 In a fully legible economy, deception is harder to sustain.
 Your history is visible.
 Your patterns are known.
 Gaming one interaction is possible; gaming a lifetime of recorded behavior is not.
 The Sibyl remembers.

 This does not eliminate gaming.
-Humans are creative; they will find new ways to deceive.
+Humans will find new ways to deceive.
 But the equilibrium shifts.
 The cost of deception rises.
 The benefit falls.
-The incentive problem does not disappear — it shrinks.
+The incentive problem does not disappear; it shrinks.

 What does it mean to compute prices?

 Not to abolish markets.
-Markets are useful — they reveal preferences through action, they enable distributed experimentation, they allow dissent from central allocation.
-The Sibyl does not replace markets.
-It transforms what markets do.
+Markets remain useful: they reveal preferences through action, enable distributed experimentation, allow dissent from central allocation.
+But the Sibyl transforms what markets do.

 The Sibyl can compute what a price "should" be given physical constraints, preference data, and optimization objectives.
 Not "should" in a moral sense — "should" in an engineering sense.
 Given these inputs, this is the price that clears the market while satisfying these constraints.